Introduction

 - Inspect for Damage

-- Check for structural damage, rust, or missing parts that could affect performance.
+- Check for structural damage, rust, or missing parts that may affect functionality.

-- Ensure all components, including burners and igniters, are functioning properly.
+- Ensure all components, including burners and igniters, are operational.

 - Clean Thoroughly